 Posted: January 8, 2021

 In his December 16 Open Letter of Apology National Federation of the Blind President Mark Riccobono promised that the National Federation of the Blind would take meaningful, concrete steps to address the issues raised by survivors of sexual assault or misconduct in the organization.
-During a nation-wide Zoom webinar Monday night, January 4, President Riccobono announced two major steps forward to begin that process.
-We invite you to follow the links below to learn more about these important steps, which the Colorado Center for the Blind embraces and from which our programs will benefit.
+During a nation-wide Zoom webinar Monday night, January 4, President Riccobono announced two major steps forward to begin that process – the NFB will work with the Raipe, Assault and Incest national network (RAINN), the nation’s leading advocacy and prevention organization, as well as a survivor-led task force to advise the President and the Board.
+We invite you to follow the links below to learn more about these important steps, which the Colorado Center for the Blind embraces and from which our staff, students and programs will benefit.

 Please direct any media inquiries to Chris Danielsen, Director of Public Relations for the National Federation of the Blind, (410) 659-9314, extension 2330, or email@example.com.